symfony/symfony-docs/reference/configuration/security.rst

 .. tip::

-    You can also create your own password encoders as services and you can also dynamically select the password encoder for each user instance.
+    You can also create your own password encoders as services and you can even select a different password encoder for each user instance.
 Read :doc:`this article </security/named_encoders>` for more details.

 .. _reference-security-argon2i: